Jaswal1p/peach-tech-blog/README.md

  * [Questions](#questions)

  # Description
  Once again this was a great learning experience to use sequelize to work with mySQL2 to create tables and seed the tables by using sequalize and connecting it to MySQL database.
-I also learned how to protect password by using dotenv and keeping the env file in gitignore file!
-That was pretty cool.
-My biggest challenge was--------
+Then finally getting back to the front end with the help of handlebars and learning sessions, cookies and password safety along the way!

  # Screenshots